carotene/carotene-docs/manual/javascript_api.rst

 Informative messages
 ~~~~~~~~~~~~~~~~~~~~

-Carotene sends clients a number of informative messages informing about the result of certain actions, such as the result of the authentication, error messages ir the user is not authorized to publish or subscribe to a particular message or a success reply if the user after correct authentication.
+Carotene sends to clients a number of messages informing about the result of certain actions, such as the result of the authentication, error messages if the user is not authorized to publish or subscribe to a particular message, or a success reply after correct authentication.

-In most fo cases, you can ignore these messages but, specially during development they may be useful to understand what is happening.
+In most cases, you can ignore these messages but, specially during development, you might find useful to understand what is happening.
 You can define a callback to log them to the console, for instance:

 .. code-block:: javascript